cewing/training.python_web/source/presentations/week02.rst

 What is a Protocol?
 -------------------

-.. class:: incremental big-centered
+.. class:: incremental center

 a set of rules or conventions

-.. class:: incremental big-centered
+.. class:: incremental center

 governing communications